Cast-Iron Skillet Buttermilk Cornbread

 Whisk the dry ingredients.

-In a large mixing bowl, vigorously whisk together the cornmeal, kosher salt, baking powder, and baking soda to ensure the leavening agents are completely distributed.
+In a large mixing bowl, combine the stone-ground cornmeal, kosher salt, baking powder, and baking soda.

 - 03